funRiceGenes/funRiceGenes.github.io/_posts/OS/Z/2015-01-20-OsZIP7a~OsZIP7.md

     + OsZIP7 functions in xylem loading in roots and inter-vascular transfer in nodes to deliver Zn/Cd to grain in rice.
     + Thus, OsZIP7 plays an integral role in xylem loading in roots and inter-vascular transfer in nodes to preferentially deliver Zn and Cd to developing tissues and rice grains
     + OsZIP7 was expressed in parenchyma cells of vascular bundles in roots and nodes
+    + Our data suggest that OsZIP7 is important for Zn homeostasis under physiological Zn concentrations, and that Fe homeostasis might be affected due to loss of function of OsZIP7
+    + Here we describe a Tos17 loss-of-function line for the Zn plasma membrane transporter OsZIP7 (oszip7)
+    + On the other hand, we found that Zn excess is more deleterious to oszip7 plants compared to wild type, which may be linked to secondary effects in concentrations of other elements such as Fe

 * **Connection**
     + __OsZIP7a~OsZIP7__, __OsZIP8__, [Cloning and functional identification of two members of the ZIP Zrt, Irt-like protein gene family in rice Oryza sativa L.](http://www.ncbi.nlm.nih.gov/pubmed?term=Cloning and functional identification of two members of the ZIP Zrt, Irt-like protein gene family in rice Oryza sativa L.%5BTitle%5D), ) by RT-PCR approach, and named as OsZIP7a and OsZIP8 respectively